 Scouring our sources looking for a unique vehicle to feature on #FourByFriday yielded this very cool and one-of-kind 1964 Ford Ranchero 4×4!
 It features a full custom frame, vintage jeep running gear, and get this: an all-aluminum 300 horsepower, 215 cubic inch aluminum V8 mated to a close-ratio, Hurst-shifted 4-speed!
-You can find it here on Autotrader Classics near Elgin, Illinois where the private seller has it currently listed for the asking price of $20,000.

 The choice of a Buick aluminum V8 at first made us scratch our head, however looking at the modified engine bay and chassis featuring aluminum construction made us realize the owner smartly looked to save weight.
 The single-chamber master cylinder confirms this example likely continues to rely on drum brakes all-round.